Causal Dynamic Resonance: Epilepsy Data

 The anatomical location of each electrode was identified by employing a combined volumetric and surface registration.
 We then mapped the channels to brain areas with an electrode labeling algorithm (ELA;~\cite{Felsenstein2019,Soper2023}), and grouped them into eight major regions indicated by the abbreviations in \cref{tab:brain-regions} and are preceded by R or L to indicate the right or left hemisphere.
 For the patient shown here the regions LFP, LCG, LAT, LHP, RFP, RAT, RHP, and RSU had implants.

 Fig.~\ref{fig:MG23__SZ4_SZ5__alpha_c1_c2} shows the temporal evolution of all pairwise connections between the channels, grouped according to the brain regions mentioned above.
-In Fig.~\ref{fig:MG23__SZ4_SZ5__alpha_c1_c2}(a), causality is shown for the raw data, while Fig.~\ref{fig:MG23__SZ4_SZ5__alpha_c1_c2}(b) presents causality after adding noise with SNR~=~15~dB.
-Interestingly, adding noise strengthened some connections while weakening others.
-This approach enables us to identify and retain the most meaningful connections, while filtering out those less significant to the system, as illustrated in Fig.~\ref{fig:MG23__SZ4_SZ5__alpha_c1_c2}(c).
-Fig.~\ref{fig:MG23__SZ4_SZ5__alpha_c1_c2}(d) displays only the removed connections.
+In Fig.~\ref{fig:MG23__SZ4_SZ5__alpha_c1_c2}(a), causality is shown for the raw data.
+We then added additional white noise with SNR~=~15~dB to the already noisy data.
+Connections with CDR were then removed as shown in Fig.~\ref{fig:MG23__SZ4_SZ5__alpha_c1_c2}(b).
+This approach enables us to identify and retain the most meaningful connections, while filtering out those less significant to the system.

-Identifying the dynamic network properties associated with seizures may aid in improving diagnosis and treatment.
-Visualization and analysis of highly connected nodes or hubs, along with interactions among various brain networks, offer deeper insight into network organization and improve our understanding of seizure mechanisms from initiation to propagation and termination.
+Identifying the dynamic network properties associated with seizures may improve both diagnosis and treatment.
+Visualization and analysis of highly connected nodes or hubs, together with interactions across distributed brain networks, offer deeper insight into network organization.
+These approaches enhance our understanding of seizure mechanisms from initiation to propagation and termination, and may help identify critical nodes or pathways that can be targeted for therapeutic intervention.